-We don’t yet know what kind of controller support we will see for Fortnite on iPhone and iPad.
+There is no official controller support for Fortnite on iPhone and iPad yet.
 Both iOS devices support controllers that allow you to better play complex games.
 Not every game fully supports controllers, but given the cross play and the console roots it would make sense to see Fortnite add this.
 The company plans to add controller support to Fortnite for iPhone down the road.

 What is the Fortnite App?

 The Fortnite app is a mobile version of Fortnite Battle Royale.
 As the name implies this is a battle royale game where many players drop into a map that starts to shrink until there is only one player left.

 You need to loot items and in Fortnite collect resources since there is a lot of building involved in the gameplay.
 You can check out the Fortnite game in the video above.
 This same game is coming to iPhone and iPad in the Fortnite app.

 Is Fortnite Safe For Kids?